 Later, Harden studied the reason for the colour change and concluded that the colour changed due to acetoin formation.
-In 1936, a scientist named Baritt used two reagents (KOH and α-naphthol) to perform the VP test.
+In 1936, Baritt used two reagents (KOH and α-naphthol) to perform the VP test.

 Both α-naphthol and KOH are now being very popular and named as Baritt’s-I and Baritt’s-II reagent.
 Further, two more scientists (Barry and Feeney) pioneered a rapid method of VP test by using creatine reagent.

 Voges Proskauer test ascertains the organism’s potential to form a neutral end product “Acetyl methyl carbinol” by supplying enough glucose.
 It makes the use of standard media (MRVP broth) and two reagents (KOH and α-naphthol).
 It is also abbreviated as the VP test.

 A VP positive organisms generally exploit glucose and degrade it into a metabolic product (pyruvic acid) by following the EMP pathway.
 Then, the test organisms further split the pyruvic acid into AMC or acetoin once it enters the butylene glycol pathway.

 Voges Proskauer test includes a series of reaction, where primary substrate glucose metabolizes into intermediate product pyruvate.
 Pyruvate enters the butylene glycol pathway to form neutral by-product acetoin.
 Then, oxidation of acetoin occurs by the treatment with ‘KOH’ (an oxidizing agent).

 Potassium hydroxide will react with acetoin to form a compound named Diacetyl.
 On further treatment, diacetyl condenses with the α-naphthol and the guanidine containing compounds to give a ruby pink colour to the media.
 Creatine contains a free –NH2 group that condenses with diacetyl to intensify the colour of a product formed.